lucavh/knowledge-base/bayesian-modeling.md

 - **Sequential Learning**: Bayesian modeling supports iterative updating of beliefs as new data is collected, making it suitable for adaptive decision-making.
 - **Model Comparison**: Bayesian modeling facilitates model comparison using techniques like Bayesian model selection and model averaging.

-### Applications of Bayesian Modeling

-- **Predictive Modeling**: Bayesian modeling is widely used for predictive tasks, such as regression and classification, where uncertainty in predictions is crucial.
-- **Parameter Estimation**: It enables accurate estimation of model parameters, accounting for uncertainty due to limited data.
-- **Bayesian Networks**: Bayesian modeling finds application in constructing Bayesian networks to model complex relationships and dependencies.
-- **Decision Analysis**: Bayesian models aid in decision analysis by providing a principled way to combine prior beliefs and evidence.

-Bayesian modeling is a versatile and powerful technique that offers a structured approach to modeling and reasoning under uncertainty.
-By combining prior knowledge and observed data, it yields more informative and robust results across a spectrum of fields, from statistics and machine learning to engineering and social sciences.

 [[probabilistic-programming]] and Bayesian modeling are closely related concepts.
 While probabilistic programming is a broader paradigm that encompasses different probabilistic modeling techniques, Bayesian modeling stands out as a specific approach that leverages Bayesian probability for constructing and reasoning about models.
 Probabilistic programming provides a flexible and efficient means to implement Bayesian models, enabling researchers and practitioners to create sophisticated models and perform probabilistic inference with ease.
 ## Resources

 1. **Book - "Probabilistic Programming & Bayesian Methods for Hackers"** This is a free online book written by Cam Davidson-Pilon.
 It provides a practical and hands-on introduction to Bayesian methods with Python.
 The book covers a wide range of topics and uses the probabilistic programming language PyMC3.
 You can find the book here: [Probabilistic Programming & Bayesian Methods for Hackers](https://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/)